JavaScript Cost

 Measure on real hardware

-Mid-range phones on 4G expose bloat that M3 Macs hide.
+Mid-range phones on 4G expose bloat that developer laptops hide.